TurboFreeze/logical-clock-scale-model/journal.md

 Each virtual machine runs on a different thread since multi-threading most closely emulates a virtual machine when using a single process, just as a scale model is intended to do.

 As specified for the virtual machine, it is initialized with a number representing the clock ticks per (real world) second for that machine.
-Multi-threading is beneficial here, since each machine running in its individual thread means that clock speed can be simulated by sleeping the thread for the specified time per tick.
+Multi-threading allows us to easily simulate disparate clock speeds by simply sleeping a machine's thread.
 At each tick, either process the first message in the queue or, if there are no pending messages, a randomly generated value per the specifications determines the machine's actions on whether to send and who to send to.
 The logical clock is updated accordingly (see below for more details).

 Also as specified, each machine has an open network queue for incoming messages that the controller can modify as appropriate.
 Again, design considerations are targeted towards a tangible model that is simple and clear to use, while deliberately overlooking concerns such as security that should be considered in real settings.
 Outbound communications as discussed above are handled by the controller.